iipc/warcaroo/cdp/README.md

 ===========

 This is a client for the [CDP protocol](https://chromedevtools.github.io/devtools-protocol/).
-It's not intended to cover the full full API, just the parts that Warcaroo uses.
+It's not intended to cover the full API, just the parts that Warcaroo uses.
 In the future, we might switch to the [webdriver-bidi protocol](https://github.com/w3c/webdriver-bidi) once it covers everything we need.

-There is higher-level Navigator API which  state tracking and the rest of Warcaroo should use this rather than calling CDP domain methods directly.
+There is a higher-level Navigator API which handles things like request state tracking and the rest of Warcaroo should use this instead of calling
+CDP domain methods directly.

 ```mermaid